 I read this Faroese folktale as we came into land at Vagur airport, the Faroe Islands gateway to the rest of Europe.
 After witnessing an incredible sunset, the skies had rapidly darkened, filling with storm clouds and mist.
 Peering out of the window, I could make out a rugged landscape dominated by craggy mountains and cliffs; only half-visible through the fog and now pelting rain.
 Suddenly, the story of Kópakonan seemed entirely believable: a magical tale from a mysterious land, adrift in the Atlantic Ocean.
 With a history of Vikings, giants, witches, Nordic Kings, Irish monks, Scottish settlers and of course, seal people, the Faroe Islands has borne witness to a dizzying number of different civilisations since the year 300.
 It is a time capsule – an open air museum – braving the winds and storms of the Atlantic, somewhere between northern Scotland and easterly Iceland.
 Once isolated, but now slowly opening up to tourists, the Faroe Islands represents a word too often used by travel bloggers – unique.

 Arriving the airport, the size of which was similar to my own flat, I looked at those that had arrived with us.
 Mostly, these seemed to be native Faroese people, returning from a trip to Edinburgh.
 Smiling and dressed in the distinctive knitwear made famous by Nordic Noir dramas (think Sarah Lund in The Killing), they clearly knew what was waiting for them outside of the warmth of the airport.
-The rest of the Faroe Islands’ new arrivals seemed to be experienced tourists, carrying with them hiking gear, photography equipment and bird spotting essentials (binoculars).
+The rest of the Faroe Islands’ new arrivals seemed to be experienced tourists, carrying with them hiking gear, photography equipment and bird spotting essentials.
 As they eventually disappeared into the night, I glanced nervously at my boyfriend, Mike.
-This was our first holiday together.
-Whilst most couples head for a 7 night all-inclusive in Greece, I had dragged him to a country that most people hadn’t heard of, or at best, thought was somewhere near Egypt.
+This was our first holiday together and whilst most couples would head for a 7 night all-inclusive in Greece, I had dragged him to a country that most people hadn’t heard of.
+Or at best, thought was somewhere near Egypt.

 Nice one, Laura.